Partnership Firm Registration in Ghaziabad

 3. Date of Commencement of business

 4. Duration of Partnership (whether for a fixed period/project)

 6. Profit sharing ratio among the partners

-The above are the minimum essentials which are required in all partnership deeds.
+The above are the minimum essentials that are required in all partnership deeds.
 The partners may also mention any additional clauses.

 Additional Clauses in Partnership Deed

-Apart from essential clause, you may include following additional clauses in the partnership deed:-
+Apart from the essential clause, you may include the following additional clauses in the partnership deed:-

 1. Interest on Partner’s Capital, Partners’ Loan, and Interest, if any, to be charged on drawings.